Tokyo Restaurants(1497)

 What is the average cost of a meal at restaurants in Tokyo?

-A meal at a regular restaurant in Tokyo will generally cost somewhere between 1000 and 3000 yen for a meal, depending on the restaurant.
+A meal at a regular restaurant in Tokyo will generally cost somewhere between ¥1,000 and ¥3,000 for a meal, depending on the restaurant.
 If you’re on a budget, keep in mind that options tend to be cheaper during lunchtime.
-Fine dining restaurants can start at around 4000 yen per person and even cost more than 20,000 per meal.
+Fine dining restaurants can start at around ¥4,000 per person and even cost more than ¥20,000 per meal.

-Best Restaurants in Tokyo
+Reserve Restaurants in Tokyo

-No matter what kind of dining experience in Tokyo you desire, traditional Japanese restaurants (some run by old couples for decades) coexist with futuristic ones (filled with robots or servers dressed as maids), offering a smorgasbord of foreign and local Japanese cuisine.
-Enjoy grilling your own top-grade wagyu beef, or watch the freshest sushi prepared in front of you by a chef dining at an omakase sushi restaurant in Tokyo.
-Maybe better still, slurp up hearty ramen noodles squashed in elbow-to-elbow with locals somewhere downtown, or at a family-run tempura restaurant in Tokyo with only 10 seats and an astonishing queue.
+No matter what kind of dining experience in Tokyo you desire, traditional Japanese restaurants, some over a century old, coexist with futuristic establishments filled with robots, offering a smorgasbord of foreign and local Japanese cuisine.
+Enjoy grilling your own wagyu beef yakiniku style, or watch the morning's catch prepared by an expert chef at an omakase sushi restaurant.
+Maybe better still, slurp up hearty ramen noodles squashed elbow-to-elbow with locals somewhere downtown or at a family-run tempura restaurant with only 10 seats and an astonishing queue.

 Not sure where to start?
 Experience the best of this culinary wonderland and reserve your seat in a Tokyo restaurant to guarantee yourself some of the best food in the city.
 Endlessly surprising and exciting, a Tokyo dining experience will satisfy every taste bud and accommodate any budget.